Why do I need a LinkedIn profile?

 Completing your LinkedIn profile

-The sections above should be completed for every LinkedIn account, but depending on your experience, you may find that other sections are relevant too.
-You can add languages, publications, voluntary work, projects and awards, for example.
+The sections above should be completed for every LinkedIn profile, but depending on your experience you may find that other sections are relevant too.
+You can add languages, publications, voluntary work, projects, and awards, for example.
 You can also personalise your LinkedIn profile URL and add media.

 Now you know exactly how to create a LinkedIn profile, don't just log off and leave it to gather dust!
 It's important to keep it updated as you gain new qualifications and secure new jobs.
 You should also check in often to endorse others, comment on posts, build your network, and even post your own articles or media.
 By maintaining an active presence, you'll be the first thought when your network hears of suitable jobs.
 In the meantime, you'll be building your profile, ensuring you're abreast of industry and network developments and showing that you're confident in what you do.

 How can I create a LinkedIn profile that performs well in searches?

 It's important to fill in as many sections as you can.
-Make it easy for potential connections and recruiters to contact you by providing different options in the Contact Info section, stay active on the site and build a large network.
-Use plenty of keywords too – but make sure they fall naturally within your headline, summary and experience sections.
-Keep them aligned with your experience and expertise, as excessive keyword stuffing can mean that your profile falls foul of spam-detection algorithms, defeating their purpose in the first place.
+Make it easy for potential connections and recruiters to contact you by providing different options in the Contact Info section, stay active on the site, and build a large network.
+Use plenty of keywords too – but make sure they fall naturally within your headline, summary, skills, and experience sections.

 Creating a LinkedIn profile is really a valuable investment of your time – it only takes a few minutes to set up, and you'll reap the benefits of it for your career long term.